 - Prerequisite courses in social work or social sciences, if your bachelor's degree is in an unrelated field.
 Many students enter with a bachelor's degree in a related social science such as psychology, biology, sociology, economics or political science.

 - Standardized examinations such as the GRE and the TOEFL (for international students)

 - Foreign language proficiency or training (preferred by some programs)

-Once you've completed the eligibility requirements, you're ready to assemble the application materials.
-Plan to submit the following:
+Once you've completed any necessary prerequisites and you meet the MSW requirements, you're ready to assemble and complete the application materials.
+You should expect to submit the following: